IIIF/website/source/community/consortium/join.md

 *   Institution-wide discounts on training and workshops
 *   Institution-wide discounts for Annual Conference registration
+*   Eligibility to serve on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ), which guides development of the IIIF specifications and approves all updates and additions to the APIs
-*   Priority attendance at IIIF conferences, working meetings, and other events
+*   Priority attendance at conferences, meetings and other events

 **Conditions of membership:**
 *   Only full members are eligible for voting rights on the Executive Committee